ginjo/rack_warden/README.md

 ### :recaptcha

-Settings for Google's recaptcha service
+Settings for Google's recaptcha service.
+If these settings exist, recaptcha will be required on account creation and password reset/recover actions.

     :recaptcha => {
       :sitekey => '',